Bruce Bundy is an actress, filmmaker and performer from the bay area. She attended Tisch School of the Arts at NYU, and now lives in Los Angeles.

 She can be seen in “The Hunger Games” franchise, and in indies such as “Buster’s Mal Heart,” starring Rami Malek, and Independent Spirit Award-winning "Without."
 Of late, she stars as Naomi Florida, the rapid-cycling, narcissistic antagonist of Jerzy Rose's dark satire "Neighborhood Food Drive," winner of the Spirit of Slamdance 2017, and Brian Jordan Alvarez's ("The Gay and Wondrous Life of Caleb Gallo") debut feature “Everything is Free”.

-She made her first film in 2011, co-directing “The Mud," about a blue-blooded couple and their perverse relationship with a feral woman who shows up at their house.
+Her films have played at festivals domestically and internationally, including Fantastic Fest, Raindance, Sapporo, Maryland, Sidewalk, Sarasota and Montclair.
+In 2011, she co-directed “The Mud," a short about a blue-blooded couple and their perverse relationship with a feral woman who shows up at their house.
 The follow-up, “The Greggs,” a surreal comedy about the cult of mind slaves who write the SATs, won the Spirit of Slamdance in 2014.
-Her next two shorts, "Old Friends” and “Salesmanship,” have played at festivals domestically and internationally, including Fantastic Fest, Raindance, Maryland, Sidewalk, Sarasota and Montclair.
-They have been described as darkly comic, surreal psychosexual hellscapes all around.
-She is currently developing her first feature, "The Lounge Singer."
+In 2015 she directed "Old Friends” (2015), followed by “Salesmanship,” (2016) which has been acquired for development by Warner Bros.’
+Stage 13.
+She is currently developing it into a web series.
+She is also developing her first feature, an erotic thriller currently titled "Lisa."

-For years she ran a monthly variety show in New York, The Witching Hour, a cult underground variety show.
+For years she ran a monthly variety show in New York, The Witching Hour, a cult underground comedic variety show.
 As a burlesque performer, she is known for acts that mingle the erotic with the comedic and grotesque.